 - Locate new plumbing fixtures as close as possible to existing plumbing lines or on a plumbing trench

-- Minimum slope for a drain is 1/4 inch per foot for pipes 2-1/2 inches diameter or less, and 1/8″ for pipes 3 to 6 inches in diameter
+- The minimum slope for a drain is 1/4 inch per foot for pipes 2-1/2 inches diameter or less and 1/8″ for pipes 3 to 6 inches in diameter.

-Some plumbing terms you'll need to know include: water supply, drainage, trap, vent, soil stack, waste stack, stack vent, wet column, branch water lines, toilet carrier.
+You'll need to know some plumbing terms, including water supply, drainage, trap, vent, soil stack, waste stack, stack vent, wet column, branch water lines, and toilet carrier.

 - Protection of life